vippsas/vipps-signup-api/vipps-signup-api-faq.md

 The `subscriptionPackageId` is used to define the merchant's price package.
 Ask your contact in Vipps to provide you with the correct `subscriptionPackageIds`.

+# How can I get an account in the test environment?

+The Signup API requires more backend functionality than we have available in the test environment.
+For partners that need to test the Signup API we recommend that the partner "test in prod"  and signs up itself in the production environment.

 ## Will Vipps send the signup link to the merchant?